418-Development/client-connect-hub/docs/agile-development.md

 To crate a new task you

-1. Add a item to the Todo colum on the task board.
+1. Add a item to the Todo column on the task board.
 2. Convert the item to an issue for the `client-connect-hub` repository.
 3. Each task should reference the user story it belongs to by including the issue number. (in the description of the task) For example: